Rain

 Her eyes are full of tears.

-“That could have been my child,” she says, “dying from the madness.”
+“That could be my child,” she says, “dying from the madness.”

-“It’s the madness that’s kept you from having more children.”
+“It’s the same madness, Yagrin, that kept you and Shazira from having more children.”

-“If you learn to heal every child with Bizra eyes, then you and your bondmate could have another child!”
+“If you learn to heal every child with fire eyes, then you and your bondmate could have another child!”

 “This is all talk, Makish.”